Viewing public RFDs.

 • removes sled-agent-12.0.0-ffacab.json.

-Removing the old JSON file is what enables Git to detect the new version as a rename rather than a new file (see [rationale-git-refs] for details).
-An example is Omicron PR #9572: the GitHub diff correctly shows version 13 as a rename of version 12, and blame works across versions.
+Removing the old JSON file is what enables Git to detect the new version as a rename rather than a new file (see Rationale for Git stub files for details).
+An example is Omicron PR #9572: the GitHub diff correctly shows version 13 as a rename of version 12, and blame preserves history across versions.

 When the latest version is removed